The Awakening (2011 film): Plot

 Florence realises Tom is the ghost.
 Buried memories begin to surface, and she remembers that the boarding school had been her family home.
 As a child, she watched as her father murdered her mother with a shotgun and attempted to kill her too.
 Florence hid inside the walls of the house as her father pursued her, calling out for his "little Mousy."
 Her father accidentally killed Tom, who is revealed to have been his illegitimate son.
 Florence then watched her father kill himself.
 Florence had replaced these memories with false memories of a childhood in Africa.

 Florence learns that Robert sees the ghosts of his friends who died in the war, and concludes that ghosts reveal themselves to the lonely.
 Maud had been her nanny, and was Tom's mother.
 Maud had arranged for Florence to come to the school because Tom missed her.
 Maud poisons herself and Florence, intending for their ghosts join Tom.
 Florence tells Tom that her soul will not rest if she dies now, so Tom brings her medicine.

 Florence walks throughout the school.
-She passes several adults but none notice her.
+She passes several adults but none notice her, though Victor, a lonely boy at the school who was bullied by the others, does; they exchange hellos.
 She shares a cigarette with Robert and says that being unable to see ghosts anymore is not the same as forgetting them.
-They exchange a kiss, and Robert watches her walk away.
+They exchange a kiss, she asks him to tell the driver to wait for her, and she tells Robert that she'll see him "Saturday week."
+Robert watches her walk away; she exchanges greetings with another boy on the lawn.